muziejus/javascripting-english-major/12-markdown.md

 Detroit.
 It was largely razed to the ground to make room for the [Chrysler Freeway](https://en.wikipedia.org/wiki/Chrysler_Freeway).[^1]

-[^1]: Also known as Interstate 75.
-Incidentally, 5th & Mound was also razed to make room for Interstate 75.
+[^1]: The Chrysler Freeway is part of Interstate 75, which, coincidentally, was also why 5th & Mound was razed to the ground.
 ```

 Now, in Atom, I can go to the “Packages” menu, choose “Markdown Preview” and